TrueAbastien/Empire-GameModeManager-Wiki/README.md

 ### Gamemodes

-Here is a list of every Gamemodes currently usable:
+Here is a list of every Gamemodes currently available:
 * DarkSouls
 * HideAndSeek
 * Purge